johnCS97/Computer_graphics_lab/README.md

 Hello,
 This project is about Conway’s game of life (GOL).

-The project was part of a university course that started in October  2021 and ended in July 2022.
+The project was part of a university course ("Computer graphics lab, Dr.Poranne Roi") that started in October  2021 and ended in July 2022.

 The main goal was to visualize the different generalizations of GOL, where implementation was done with python.